-Hey, I'm Jeffrey (he/him/他)!
+Hey, I'm Jeffrey.
 I study computer science and politics, with a concentration in comparative media studies, at MIT.
 I'm interested in using technology to bring clarity and transparency to politics, and have done work around data journalism, digital censorship/propaganda, surveillance, policing, and political tech.

 Right now, I'm researching Amazon Ring's growing surveillance network of smart doorbell cameras in the MIT Media Lab's Human Dynamics Group.
 I also am a 2020-2021 Human Rights & Technology Fellow at the MIT Center for International Studies, where I study privacy and policing concerns related to acoustic gunshot detection systems.

 Please reach out via email or Twitter!

 Russian Internet Disinformation

 Used machine learning and sentiment analysis to explore Russian disinformation on Twitter in the 2016 and 2018 elections.
 Wrote an interactive data journalism series and created a (now defunct) Twitter bot.
-Completed as part of an Independent Project at Phillips Academy with R. Miles McCain, under the mentorship of John Palfrey, Michael Barker, and Malgorzata Stergios.
+Worked with R. Miles McCain, under the mentorship of John Palfrey, Michael Barker, and Malgorzata Stergios.

 Deciphering Chinese Censorship

 Developed the Weibo Censorship Dashboard, a nearly real-time, fully open-source feed of censorship on the popular Chinese social media site Weibo.
 Published paper on SSRN.
-Completed as part of an Independent Project at Phillips Academy with R. Miles McCain, under the mentorship of John Palfrey, Michael Barker, and Malgorzata Stergios.
+Also worked with R. Miles McCain, under the mentorship of John Palfrey, Michael Barker, and Malgorzata Stergios.

 Amazon Ring's Police Partnership Tracker